How to Apply

 • Be outstanding leaders who have a demonstrated track record of contribution to the community, such as active participation on boards, commissions, working groups, or community forums

-• Have worked a minimum of ten years in the nonprofit sector and have been in the principal leadership role for at least four years without significant leave
+• Have been in the principal leadership role for at least four years without significant leave at their current organization

 • Be committed to staying at the organization for at least the next two to three years